oxyplot/docs/getting-started/hello-xamarin-forms.rst

 Update the ``Xamarin.Forms`` NuGet packages to the latest version.

 Add the ``OxyPlot.Xamarin.Forms`` NuGet package in both the portable and platform specific projects.
+Tip: Use the "Manage NuGet packages for solution..." command when you install the package to a lot of projects.

 Initialize renderers
 --------------------